 Following the Grenfell Tower fire in June 2017 the Government established a Building Safety Progamme with the aim of “ensuring that residents of high-rise residential buildings are safe, and feel safe from the risk of fire, now and in the future.”

-At 16 February 2018, 288 residential blocks in England had been identified as having Aluminium Composite Material (ACM) cladding, i.e. of the same or similar type to that applied to Grenfell Tower.
+At 12 April 2018, 317 residential blocks and public buildings over 18 metres in England had been identified as having Aluminium Composite Material (ACM) cladding, i.e. of the same or similar type to that applied to Grenfell Tower.
 These blocks are described as “unlikely to meet current Building Regulation guidance.”

 Remediation work is complex, and the associated costs are expected to be significant.